-- Decreased physical activity or involvement in sports.
+- Decreased physical activity or less involvement in sports.

-- Unlimited food choices offered in dining halls.
+- Unlimited food and beverage choices offered in dining halls.

 - An increase in snacking, late night eating and convenience foods.

-- Drinking more calorie dense beverages such as sugary coffee drinks, soda, energy drinks and alcohol.
+- Drinking more calorie-dense beverages such as sugary coffee drinks, regular soda, energy drinks or alcohol.

 Get moving with at least 30 minutes of moderate-intensity activity most days of the week.
-Moderate-intensity activities include walking, jogging, biking and stair climbing.
-Many colleges also offer elective classes such as dance, yoga, martial arts and other sports.
+Moderate-intensity activities include brisk walking, biking and stair climbing.
+Many schools also offer elective classes such as dance, yoga, martial arts and other sports.

 Activities of daily living burn calories, too, such as walking to and from class and parking your car further away from campus.